informalsystems/multisig/README.md

 High Priority

-- `raw down` should also be able to download a whole folder
 - add denoms to chains and have `generate` validate txs are using correct denoms
-- `generate` should use the `node` field from the config and allow overriding with the `--node` flag
 - `generate` should include a description that can be displayed in the `list` so signers know what each tx is doing
 - `broadcast` should log the tx once its complete (maybe a log file in each top level chain directory?) - should include the key, tx id, and the description